Answered By: E-Resource Queries (Ext)

 Official method

-What follows is the recommended method to establish if NUS Libraries has access to a known article, all other methods including using Articles Tab, or searching LINC+ then selecting articles or searching using FindMore is not guaranteed to work.
-If you follow these instructions and you still can't find it, it is very likely we just don't have access to it, if so and this article is critical to your research, you might be able to request the library purchase it via Document Delivery Service.
+What follows is the recommended method to establish if NUS Libraries has access to a known article.
+If you follow these instructions and you still can't find it, it is very likely that we just don't have access to it; if so, and this article is critical to your research, you might be able to request the library purchase it via Document Delivery Service.

 If you are given a citation, identify for the journal article